GuillaumeMorini/roomfinder/README.md

  - Access to Exchange Web Service (EWS) API of a Microsoft Exchange Server 2010

 The application has to be deployed on at least 2 hosts with different network requirements:
- - one with network connectivity to Internet to host webhooks for Spark and Tropo
+ - at least one with network connectivity to Internet to host webhooks for Spark and Tropo (called out)
- - one with network connectivity to Exchange and directory servers
+ - at least one with network connectivity to Exchange, intranet and directory servers (called in)

 Here is the Roomfinder micro-services architecture: